 If you’re already a Crisp customer, you’ll know that we’ve got all the malts you need to brew wonderful beers.
 To remind yourself of the wide choice, take another look at our malts.
 You may find something you haven’t yet tried!

-Maris Otter tastes good in most circumstances, but it’s particularly delicious in a glass of cask beer.
+Maris Otter tastes good in most circumstances but is particularly delicious in a glass of cask beer.
 Then there’s Chevallier, the malt that provided the backbone to most of Britain’s legendary 19th-century ales, now available once again from Crisp.
 It has potent nutty, biscuity aromas; once you’ve tried it, you’ll be hooked.

 Whatever you’re brewing, though, we’ve got what you need.

-A few years back, the Cask Report said there were around 10,000 different cask beers brewed in a year.
-That signals a whole bunch of brewers, publicans and drinkers devoted to this wonderful drink.
+A few years back, the Cask Report said around 10,000 different cask beers were brewed in a year.
+That signals a whole bunch of brewers, publicans, and drinkers devoted to this wonderful drink.

 Talking Cask in Cask Ale Week (or any time)

-If you want to discuss your cask offering, production, recipes, ingredients, advice to licensees on care, technical issues, anything really, have a chat with your main Crisp contact or ping an email to sales@crispmalt.com.
+If you want to discuss your cask ale offering, production, recipes, ingredients, advice to licensees on care, technical issues, or anything else, have a chat with your main Crisp contact or send an email to sales@crispmalt.com.

 Let’s talk cask: the tradition of yesteryear and the taste of today and tomorrow.